olleyt/aws-bootcamp-cruddur-2023/journal/week6.md

 16. choose listener for port 443 and click on Actions and select Manage Rules
 17. add a rule under host header and put value ```api.<yourdomain>``` in field 'is' and forward traffic to backend target group

-## Setup a record set for naked domain to point to frontend-react-js :white_check_mark:
+## Setup a record set for naked domain to point to frontend-react-js
 [stream link](https://www.youtube.com/watch?v=HHmpZ5hqh1I&list=PLBfufR7vyJJ7k25byhRXJldB5AiwgNnWv&index=59)
 1. go to Route 53, choose our hosted zone
 2. add A record for naked domain routing to ALB

-## Setup a record set for api subdomain to point to the backend-flask :white_check_mark:
+## Setup a record set for api subdomain to point to the backend-flask
 https://www.youtube.com/watch?v=HHmpZ5hqh1I&list=PLBfufR7vyJJ7k25byhRXJldB5AiwgNnWv&index=59
 1. go to Route 53, choose our hosted zone
 2. add A record for api sub domain routing to ALB